PennyLaneAI/pennylane/doc/introduction/circuits.rst

     dev = qml.device('default.qubit', wires=2, shots=1000, analytic=False)

-PennyLane offers some basic devices such as the ``'default.qubit'`` and ``'default.gaussian'`` simulator; additional devices can be installed as plugins (see `available plugins <https://pennylane.ai/plugins.html>`_ for more details).
+PennyLane offers some basic devices such as the ``'default.qubit'`` and ``'default.gaussian'`` simulators; additional devices can be installed as plugins (see `available plugins <https://pennylane.ai/plugins.html>`_ for more details).
 Note that the choice of a device significantly determines the speed of your computation, as well as the available options that can be passed to the device loader.